arashnrim/upgrade/CONTRIBUTING.md

 - **Is the problem reliably reproduced?** If the problem occurs only sometimes, let us know that in your description section.

 #### After Submitting A Report
-After submitting a report, we expect that you'll continue to contribute to the issue until it closes or until someone else takes over.
+After submitting a report, I expect that you'll continue to contribute to the issue until it closes or until someone else takes over.
 If you do not have the time to stay on your contribution, add a comment stating that you would like other maintainers or contributors to handle the problem.

 ### Enhancements and Additions
 Noticed something missing, or something you'd like to add, to the project?
-We'd love your contribution, no matter how small it is.
+I'd love your contribution, no matter how small it is.
 First, check out the before submitting a feature section below.

 #### Before Submitting A Feature
 - **Check that no similar suggestions exist.** You can do this by performing a cursory search to see if an issue identical to the problem you're facing exists.
 If such issues exist, comment on it instead of creating a new one.
-- **Weigh the importance of the suggestion.** We generally do not have many issues (considering this repository is small-scaled 😭), but in the *unlikely* event that many issues exist, weigh out your contribution and see if it can merge with another issue.
+- **Weigh the importance of the suggestion.** I expect not having many issues (considering this repository is small-scaled 😭), but in the *unlikely* event that many issues exist, weigh out your contribution and see if it can merge with another issue.

 #### Submitting A Feature
 GitHub issues manage our enhancement and addition requests.
 If you have noticed one existing, please create an issue with the **Enhancement Request** template.